 “O you who have faith, repent to Allah with sincere repentance (the purest of repentance).”

-If the Messenger of Allah ﷺ, who is guaranteed Paradise (infallible), still repented, then what about us?
-He did this as instruction (ta’lim) and the establishment of the sharī’ah (tasyri’) for his ummah.
+If the Prophet ﷺ—who was divinely protected from sin (ma’shum) and guaranteed Paradise—constantly repented, what about us?
+He performed this as a teaching (ta’lim) and to establish the law (tasyri’) for his Ummah.

 «يا أيها الناس توبوا إلى الله واستغفروه، فإني أتوب في اليوم مائة مرة»

-“O people, repent to Allah and seek His forgiveness, for I repent to Him a hundred times a day.”
-(Reported by Muslim).
+“O people, repent to Allah and seek His forgiveness, for indeed I repent a hundred times a day.”
+(Sahih Muslim)

-This indicates that repentance is a daily activity, not a seasonal activity only performed during Ramadan or when afflicted by calamity.
+This demonstrates that the essence of repentance is a daily necessity, not a seasonal activity reserved only for Ramadan or times of calamity.

-The Conditions for the Validity of Taubat Nasuha According to Imam Nawawi
+Conditions for Valid Taubah Nasuha According to Imam Nawawi

-Perhaps you are asking, “Is my repentance accepted?” or “How do I repent from major sins?”.
+You might ask, “Is my repentance accepted?” or “How do I repent from a major sin?”

-The scholars have formulated the conditions of repentance so that it is considered valid before Allah.
-Imam Nawawi rahimahullah explained that repentance is obligatory from every sin.
-He divided the conditions of repentance into two categories, depending on the type of sin.
+The scholars have formulated strict conditions for repentance to be deemed valid by Allah.
+Imam An-Nawawi (may Allah have mercy upon him) explained that repentance is obligatory for every single sin.
+He divided the conditions into two categories based on the nature of the transgression.

-- Al-Iqla’ (Ceasing Sinful Acts): أن يقلع عن المعصية You must completely cease the sinful act immediately.
-It cannot be called repentance if the tongue seeks forgiveness while the hands are still committing the sin.
+- Al-Iqla’ (Immediate Cessation): أن يقلع عن المعصية – You must completely and immediately halt the sinful act.
+It is not repentance if the tongue seeks forgiveness while the hands continue the sin.

-- An-Nadam (Regret): أن يندم على فعلها There must be a stinging sensation in the heart.
-Regret is the core of repentance.
-A sadness due to having violated the prohibitions of Allah.
+- An-Nadam (Deep Remorse): أن يندم على فعلها – There must be an agonizing ache in the heart.
+Remorse is the very core of Taubah; a profound sadness for violating Allah’s prohibitions.

-- Al-‘Azm (Firm Resolve): أن يعزم أن لا يعود إليها أبدا Having a firm resolve in the heart to never repeat that action forever.
+- Al-‘Azm (Firm Resolve): أن يعزم أن لا يعود إليها أبدا – You must possess an unbreakable inner resolve never to return to that specific sin again.

 فإن فقد أحد الثلاثة لم تصح توبته

-(If one of these three conditions is missing, then the repentance is not valid.)
+(If any one of these three conditions is missing, his repentance is not valid).

 The fourth condition is:

-- Wealth/Material Possessions: If it involves wealth (theft, corruption, debt), then it is obligatory to return it to its owner ( فإن كانت مالا أو نحوه رده إليه ).
+- Wealth/Material: If it involves wealth (stealing, corruption, unpaid debts), it must be returned to the rightful owner (فإن كانت مالا أو نحوه رده إليه).

-Many people have already repented, but keep falling back into the same hole.
+Many individuals repent but repeatedly fall back into the exact same pit.
 Why?
-Often because they do not change their social environment.
+Often, it is because they fail to change their social environment.

 ترك قرناء السوء , وهجر الأصحاب الفسقة الذين يحببون للمرء المعصية , وينفرونه من الطاعة

-“Leaving bad companions, and avoiding wicked friends who cause a person to love sin and distance themselves from obedience.”
+“Abandoning evil companions, and forsaking wicked friends who make a person love disobedience and repel them from obedience.”

 Levels of Repentance: Where Do You Stand?

-From the perspective of Fiqh, repentance is obligatory.
-However, from the perspective of Tasawuf (soul purification), the depth of a person’s repentance varies depending on their closeness to Allah.
+In the view of Fiqh, Taubah is legally obligatory.
+However, in the view of Tasawwuf (spiritual purification), the depth of a person’s repentance varies based on their proximity to Allah.

-A Sufi or a worshipper does not see the smallness of sin, but rather the greatness of the Being He disobeyed.
-The companion Anas bin Malik, may Allah be pleased with him, once said to the generations after him:
+A Sufi or a dedicated worshipper does not look at the smallness of the sin; they look at the immense majesty of the One they are disobeying.
+The Companion Anas bin Malik (may Allah be pleased with him) once remarked to the generation after him:

 ( إنكم لتعملون أعمالا هي أدق في أعينكم من الشعر إن كنا نعدّها على عهد رسول الله صلّى الله عليه وسلّم من الموبقات )

-“Indeed, you are doing actions that in your eyes are thinner than a hair, while in the time of the Messenger of Allah ﷺ we considered them to be destructive things.”
-(Reported by Bukhari).
+“You do deeds that are more insignificant in your eyes than a hair, while during the time of the Messenger of Allah ﷺ we used to consider them among the destructive sins.”
+(Sahih Al-Bukhari)

-The great scholar Dzu an-Nun al-Misri divided repentance into two levels:
+The great scholar Dhu an-Nun al-Misri divided repentance into two levels:

 (توبة العوام من الذنوب، وتوبة الخواص من الغفلة)